 Throughout the year, EENC offers regional section events across the state.
 These events vary greatly in length, topic and format - but their goal is the same: to bring local environmental educators together!

 Some events might be more recreational in nature, like kayaking or a group hike.
 Others may be more social, like brewery/film screening meet-up or cookouts.
 Still others may be more content-driven, like a guided wildflower walk or teaching strategies seminar.
 We've also hosted book-clubs, behind-the-scenes tours, and family-friendly gatherings.

 North Carolina is a large state.
 EENC provides virtual opportunities so that educators from Murphy to Manteo to gather together, to learn with and from one another.

-EENC currently hosts monthly webinars on the third Thursday of the month at 2 pm ET.
+EENC currently hosts monthly webinars on the third Thursday of the month.
 We invite presenters to share their expertise and experience about hot topics impacting our EE community.
-Thanks to the support of generous donors, EENC has the opportunity to pay an honorarium to outside presenters.
 If you are interested in presenting a webinar, contact the Executive Director.
 All webinars are free for participants.
 Recordings are sent to all participants afterward.

 Community calls are a great chance to share what you're thinking, listen to what others are planning, ask questions of one another, and feel a sense of community.
 These drop-in interactive calls provide virtual opportunities to engage with your peers throughout the year.
 Some calls have specific themes for target audiences, while others are more general.
 We don't have the answers, but we're hoping that together, we can create solutions!